In this article, you’ll find answers to questions like:

 “Children begin learning life skills very early, but parents underestimate how much they can learn and how soon,” says Dorothea Daniels, coordinator of Wyman’s Teen Outreach Program at Children’s Home Society in West Palm Beach.
 “Parents also tend to limit what kids and teens are exposed to because of their own discomfort with certain subjects, and this is detrimental to them in the long run.”

-3. WHICH SKILLS TO TEACH?
+2. WHICH SKILLS SHOULD I TEACH?

 When asked, “What should all children know by age 18?”
 Harris, Daniels and Checkers all agree: They should know a little bit of everything.